naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 %6 more Police Bots parachutes from the helicopter above, all towards the spot where the 4 Police Bots are!

-Magma Annoyed: Parachuting pirates...?!
+Magma Annoyed: Parachuting marines...?!

 Hornet: Oh goody, more carnage!

 Police Bot 5: You're outnumbered!
-10 to 3!

 Hornet Annoyed: Are you blind or are you stupid?
 Or both?
-We've took on larger numbers than 10, plus the 4 of your pals are already disarmed so that makes it 6 you stupid idiot!

-Police Bot 6: Who's to say we weren't counting the 4 on the crow's nest?
+We've took on more than that and there's still only 10 of you.

+Police Bot 6: Who said there were only 10?

 Police Bot 7: Yeah!

-%Magma Man and Hornet Man looks at the crow's nest where Plug Man, is surrounded by 4 Police Guard Bots.
+%Magma Man and Hornet Man looks at the crow's nest where Plug Man, is surrounded by 4 additional Police Guard Bots.

 Police Bot 8: If ya want your friend to get out of this alive, you should surrender!

-Police Bot 9: No one can defeat the Robotropolis Po-
+Police Bot 9: No one can stop the Robotropolis Po-

 Plug Angry: **[electricutes all the surrounding Police Guard Bots around him]**

 Police Guard Bots: **AIEEEEEEEE!!!!** **[all off the crows nest and smashes on the floor]**

-Plug Happy: You can say these pirates were in quite a SHOCK, mon amis. **[shrugs]**
+Plug Happy:  **[shrugs]** You can say ze police were in quite a SHOCK.

+Hornet: Marines.

+Plug Annoyed: Same difference!

 Police Bot 10: O-oh...